 Mikey is an avid cyclist and you can often find his bright yellow bicycle snuggling in the back of the POWER office.
 He plays a lot of old-time music, mostly the fiddle and banjo, although he has been known to pick up almost anything with strings!
 He handles a lot of the technical / computer needs for the POWER office and works for a small business that makes software for labor unions.

-Jordan Beaudry was raised in Oakland, California by his mother, who had him at the age of eighteen, and his mentally ill grandmother.
+Jordan Beaudry was raised in Oakland, California by his mother, who had him at the age of eighteen, and grandmother.
 Oakland is infamous for it’s high rates of crime and poverty, however Oakland also has pockets of extreme wealth that exist alongside the poor areas, sometimes bordering each other by mere blocks, yet remaining completely isolated from one another.
 Jordan grew up on both sides of this divide, his economic stability fluctuating wildly throughout the course of his childhood.
 This firsthand perspective has instilled in him a strong passion for social justice and economic equality.
-Jordan recently graduated from The Evergreen State College, completing his bachelor’s degree in 2012 with an emphasis in Political Science and Psychology.
+Jordan graduated from The Evergreen State College in 2012 with a B.A. in Political Science.